CivAIgentics/Jett/CONTINUOUS_VOICE_RECOGNITION.md

 ## 💡 Tips for Best Results

 1. **Start Once, Use Forever**
-   - Click the voice button once when you open Jacky
+   - Click the voice button once when you open Jett
    - Never need to click it again for the entire session

 2. **Speak Clearly**